 There are 40 questions in Part A and you have 55 minutes to complete all the questions.
 You must stop at the end of Part A. Do not open Part B until instructed.

 To show your answers in this test you will have to:

-- shade one bubble - shade more than one bubble if the question instructs you to
+- shade one bubble - shade more than one bubble if the question instructs you to write your answer in the box or boxes provided.

 OR